Six Arrested In David Ortiz Shooting, One Linked To Earlier Drug Murder, Ortiz Had $7.8K Bounty On His Life

-As retired Major League Baseball superstar David Ortiz continues to recover, according to an MLB.com report, after he was shot in his native Dominican Republic on Sunday night, that country’s National Police announced on Wednesday that six men had been arrested in connection with the attempted murder or Ortiz.
+As retired Major League Baseball superstar David Ortiz continues to recover, according to an MLB.com report, after he was shot in his native Dominican Republic on Sunday night, that country’s National Police announced on Wednesday that six men had been arrested in connection with the attempted murder of Ortiz.

-Dominican Republic Attorney General Jean Alain Rodríguez Sanchez told the press that the hit team had been offered a bounty of 400,000 Dominican pesos — or about $7,800 United States dollars — to kill the 43-year-old Ortiz, according to a Boston Globe report.
+Dominican Republic Attorney General Jean Alain Rodríguez Sanchez told the press that the hit team had been offered a bounty of 400,000 Dominican pesos — or about $7,800 United States dollars — to kill 43-year-old Ortiz, according to a Boston Globe report.
 Ortiz, a 10-time All Star who led the Boston Red Sox to three World Series championships, retired from baseball following the 2016 season.

 According to a report posted via Twitter by Dominican sports journalist Héctor Gómez, the man suspected of firing the shot that severely injured Ortiz, Rolfi “Sandy” Ferreras Cruz, claimed that he did not know that Ortiz was the target of the assassination-for-hire.

-Another suspect arrested on Wednesday, Oliver Moises Mirabal Acosta, has previously been accused on involvement in the 2013 slayings of four people in Las Palmas de Herrera, Dominican Republic, according to the Dominican newspaper Listin Diario.
+Another suspect arrested on Wednesday, Oliver Moises Mirabal Acosta, has previously been accused of involvement in the 2013 slayings of four people in Las Palmas de Herrera, Dominican Republic, according to the Dominican newspaper Listin Diario.
 The paper said that the murders were linked to a gang headed by a local drug kingpin, Junior “Gilbert” Minaya Javier.

 Breaking: The 7th suspect wanted in connection with the David Ortiz shooting in the DR is also reportedly wanted for attempted murder in Reading.